How to Choose a Kid-Friendly American Bully: Step-by-Step Guide

 1. Research breed characteristics

-, it’s important to research their traits and determine if they’re compatible with your family’s lifestyle.
-The American Bully is known for being tolerant of children, but each individual dog can have unique
+Before choosing any dog, it’s important to research their traits and determine if they’re compatible with your family’s lifestyle.
+The American Bully is known for being tolerant of children, but each individual dog can have unique personality traits.

 2. Meet the parents